Eric Libby

 Umeå University

-My research focuses on the evolution of biological complexity– particularly the origins of multicellularity, life cycles, syntrophy, and organizational scales.
+My research focuses on the evolution of biological complexity– particularly the origins of multicellularity, endosymbiosis, life cycles, and organizational scales.
 I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life– both on earth and elsewhere in the “verse”.

 People